What is an Agile team?

 The impact can be big depending on the context (this is why when management at Twitter has changed they fired first 13 engineers that were the best skilled in the company) with breaking:

 Coffee and Chat

 Sometimes it can be as simple as the team member not understanding the importance of their actions, e.g. not attending sprint ceremonies or working in isolation.
 Grab a quick coffee and just explain in a relaxed manner the level of importance ceremonies have within an agile environment.

 Throughout ceremonies, don’t just listen to superman.
 If others team members aren’t contributing, ask questions that spark debate, not just an answer.
 This will build the confidence of the more shy/less experienced team members.

 If a team member is late for stand up, they make coffee for the others.
 Nothing serious but will soon start bringing the team mentality across with personalities opening up based on these .

 Some (final) thoughts

-Having the right agile team you are covering a long road to success
+Having the right agile team covers. a long road to success

-But don't despair: with the right mindset, culture and approach you can build...so this depending on you!
+Unfortunately, it is one of the hardest things to build.
+Fortunately, with the right mindset, culture and approach you can build it, so this depends on you!

 This article is part of a bigger topic called Agile Project Management.